GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/register-attribution-source/index.md

 When `attributionsrc` is **optional**, using it indicates that the request is eligible for Attribution Reporting.
 If you use `attributionsrc`, the browser sends the `Attribution-Reporting-Eligible` header.
 It's also useful for app-to-web
-measurement: if `attributionsrc` is present, the browser will send the `Attribution-Reporting-Support` header.
+measurement: if `attributionsrc` is present, the browser sends the `Attribution-Reporting-Support` header.

 <table>